noodldocs/noodldocs.github.io/2.4/nodes/data/user/log-in/README.md

 # Log In

 This node is used to log in users that exist in the Noodl Cloud Service.
-You need to provide a <span class="ndl-data">Username</span> and a <span class="ndl-data">Password<span> and then send a signal to the <span class="ndl-signal">Do</span> action.
+You need to provide a <span class="ndl-data">Username</span> and a <span class="ndl-data">Password</span> and then send a signal to the <span class="ndl-signal">Do</span> action.

 ![](./login_visual.png ':class=img-size-l')